AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 I already have enough stress to deal with in the world.
 So the act of having an application buy my favorite investment vehicles saves me from unwarranted tension.

-It also saves me the heartache of potentially forgetting to invest, or having to login and worry about money during a vacation.
+It also saves me the heartache of potentially forgetting to invest or having to log in and worry about money during a vacation.

 ## What You Might Look For